Urgently reverse existing, proposed, and further cuts to RBG Kew’s annual operating grant in aid

 Please show your support for Kew, and their continuing work for future generations, by signing this petition, and please encourage others to do the same.

-Julie Flanagan needs your help with “Globally important conservation and science under threat at Royal Botanic Gardens, Kew due to UK Government cuts - £5M deficit will lead to loss of over 120 posts”.
-Join Julie and 105,463 supporters today.
+Dick Middleton needs your help with “Globally important conservation and science under threat at Royal Botanic Gardens, Kew due to UK Government cuts - £5M deficit will lead to loss of over 120 posts”.
+Join Dick and 105,412 supporters today.